-(1) Arms C and D (single dose) will be only the patients enrolled under NODE-301 who have had an episode prior to the RAPID Study protocol amendment (2) Wilcoxon analysis modeling from NODE-301 data
+(1) Arms C and D (single dose) will be only the patients enrolled under NODE-301 who have had an episode prior to the RAPID Study protocol amendment

+(2) Wilcoxon analysis modeling from NODE-301 data

-The RAPID study is planned to be conducted in North America and in multiple countries in Europe.
+The RAPID study is being conducted in North America and in multiple countries in Europe.
 The trial was initiated in North America during the fourth quarter of 2020, amidst the COVID-19 pandemic.
 The first patient was dosed in November 2020.

 NODE-301.
-NODE-301 is a placebo controlled Phase 3 clinical trial conducted in the United States and Canada to evaluate 70 mg of etripamil versus placebo in terminating an SVT episode in the at-home setting.
-As shown in the figure below, the primary endpoint is the time to conversion over a five hour monitoring period following the administration of the study drug.
+NODE-301 is a placebo-controlled Phase 3 clinical trial conducted in the United States and Canada to evaluate 70 mg of etripamil versus placebo in terminating an SVT episode in the at-home setting.
+As shown in the figure below, the primary endpoint is the time to conversion over a five-hour monitoring period following the administration of the study drug.
 Prior to randomization, eligible patients administered a test dose of 70 mg of etripamil in the investigator's office while in sinus rhythm in order to assess tolerability.
 Patients successfully completing the test dose were randomly assigned to the etripamil or placebo cohorts (2:1 randomization) and sent home with the study drug and a small portable cardiac monitor to be used during the patient's subsequent SVT episode.
-Upon experiencing symptoms of their next SVT episode, patients were instructed to first apply the cardiac monitoring device to record ECG data, then attempt a vagal maneuver, and if that was not successful in terminating the episode, to then administration.
+Upon experiencing symptoms of their next SVT episode, patients were instructed to first apply the cardiac monitoring device to record ECG data, then attempt a vagal maneuver, and if that was not successful in terminating the episode, to then administer the drug.
+Patients' ECG data was recorded using the cardiac monitoring device for a period of five hours after study drug administration.
 Patients returned to the clinic for a follow up visit within one week following their SVT event for collection of further information.
 NODE-301 enrolled 431 patients across 65 sites in the United States and Canada, with 156 patients (107 etripamil, 49 placebo) receiving etripamil for an adjudicated true PSVT episode.